-The vehicle having this issue was a 2008 Hyundai Elantra.
-The VIN of this Elantra is KMHDU46D78_.
 Came to stop light, the gentleman in the car next to me at the stoplight told me he almost hit me a little ways back when I stopped to let a vehicle turn.
 He stated my brake lights were not working.
 Checked and it was true the back window light and both brake lights did not work.
 Took it to the repair shop and they checked the fuses and bulbs.
 All were good.
 Notified that stop lamp switch is bad and needs to be replaced.
 Through research appears this has been a problem with Hyundai Elantras, unfortunately, the 2008's have yet to be recalled.
 Called Hyundai to double check recalls and they confirmed no recall at this time on the stop lamp switch.
-This brake light switch issue occurred Monday, Apr.
-30, 2012.

-The vehicle was a 2008 Hyundai Elantra.
+The contact owns a 2008 Hyundai Elantra.
 The vehicle was taken to the dealer for routine maintenance when the technician stated that the brake lights were not illuminating when the brake pedal was depressed.
 The technician diagnosed the brake light switch as defective and advised having it replaced.
 The contact referenced NHTSA campaign id number: 09v122000 (service brakes, hydraulic:switches:brake light) but the manufacturer advised that the repairs would not be covered because the 2008 model was not included in the recall, only the 2007 model.
 The vehicle was not repaired.
 The approximate failure mileage was 88,000.
-The failure date was Saturday, November 5, 2011.

-VIN of the vehicle was KMHDU46D78_.
-The vehicle is a 2008 Hyundai Elantra.
+The contact owns a 2008 Hyundai Elantra.
 The contact stated that the stop lamp switch failed and the brake lights would not illuminate when braking at 5 mph.
 The dealer was not notified.
 The manufacturer was also notified and stated that there were no recalls addressing the failure.
 They offered no further assistance.
 The failure mileage was 76,000.
-This brake light switch issue occurred 11/01/11.

-The car involved was a 2008 Hyundai Elantra.
-The vehicle's vehicle identification number (VIN) is KMHDU46D48_.
 I took my vehicle to the dealer for scheduled maintenance and I was informed that my brake lights were not working (a fact that I was not aware of).
 The problem was a malfunctioning brake light switch which was replaced.
-The failure date was 10/12/2011.

-The VIN of this Elantra is KMHDN46D66_.
-Consumer owns a 2006 Hyundai Elantra.
+The contact owns a 2006 Hyundai Elantra.
 The contact stated that when the brakes were applied, the rear brake lights would not illuminate.
 The vehicle was inspected by an independent mechanic who advised that the stop lamp switch would need to be replaced.
 The vehicle was not repaired.
 The manufacturer was contacted and they advised him that the vehicle was not included in the recall associated with NHTSA campaign id number: 09v280000 (exterior lighting).
 The failure and current mileage was approximately 63,800.
-The failure date was Jun.
-1, 2011.

 |Problem Category||Number of Problems|